jtran714/anime-reactor/journals/jess.md

 - Frontend Login page

 Today, Jordan and I had to meet with Andrew and Sabrina to give them some updates about our group project.
 Our backends are basically complete.
 We will need to work on the front-end.
 It seems that Tommy is having trouble working with accounts front-end, but he is also not sharing his bugs and haven't tested them.
 Because I don't want Jordan and Chengyun to have to wait for him, I created a login page for them to test their features.
 Andrew specified that we should not do Tommy's portion, so I will go ahead and leave the rest to him.
 Tomorrow, I will test my backend endpoints one more time and submit a merge request if everything seems to be working.

+## January 18, 2022:

+Today, I worked on:

+- Frontend Auth
+- Debugged for Jordan's frontend

+Today, I wrote the frontend auth and tested it with the login form.
+Since Tommy was having struggles coming up with the auth, and Jordan and Chengyun need the frontend auth set up to test their own features, I decided to take over that story to alleviate his load.
+I was able to successfully incorporate that with login successfully; I could see the cookie being generated.
+I then gave my code to Jordan to test his code.
+I was able to help him debug and solve 4 errors!
+We then tried to use Andrew's snippet to grab the user_id from the token.
+With Carter and Matt's help, we were still stuck because we were not supposed to have an async function inside a useeffect.
+Tomorrow, we will continue to tackle that so that we can test his code.
+We will also merge my code and look into CapRover.